-2. The kind of message are you trying to communicate?
+2. The kind of message you are trying to communicate?

 Does your message require a response from your audience or are you merely sharing information with them?
-Or is the message also intended to sharing information with, allay fears, influence attitudes, or change behaviour?
+Or is the message also intended to allay fears, influence attitudes, or change behaviour?
 Is the channel appropriate for your message?